joemcboe/GUWlib/readme.md

     Model().setup_in_abaqus()
 ```

-Running this script in ABAQUS will set up the following FE model of a 100 x 100 x 3 mm aluminum plate:
+Running this script in ABAQUS will set up a FE model of a 200 x 200 x 3 mm aluminum plate with a through-hole, a crack as well as two transducers.
+The first transducer excites ≈ 180 kHz antisymmetric Lamb waves.

 <!---
 <p>